liamgbs/webdev-syllabus/src/1 - Intro to programming/1.0 - Variables & Types/1.0.0 Primitive Types/Primitive_Types.md

+# Primitive Types

+## Literals

+First, the easiest bit of javascript to understand.
+It probably wont even look like code.

+Literals are exactly what they sound like, they are just literally a value.

+`1` is a literal value of type number (more on that in a bit);

+`"Liam"` is a literal.

+`true` is a literal.

+Basically any hard coded value is a literal.
+We use them a lot but they will become second nature very quickly.

-# Variables
+## Variables

-Variables hold bit of information (data) which we might need to store for use later on.
+Variables are where we start to see a bit of actual programming.
+They hold bits of information (data) which we might need to store for use later on.
+When defining a variable you will either be storing a literal value or deducing a value from one or more existing variables.

 ## let (=)

-First bit of javascript:

 ```javascript
 let x = 1;